 \subsection{Mock observation}

-As an example, we take a LSN Ia double system of the OM10 catalog \citep{Oguri:2010}, which is a mock lens catalog for strongly lensed quasars and supernovae.
+As an example, we take a LSN Ia double system of the OM10 catalog \citep{Oguri:2010}, which is a mock lens catalog for strongly lensed quasars and SNe.
 The parameters of the mock LSN Ia are given in Table \ref{tab: Example double LSNe Ia}, where we have picked a system with a source redshift close to the median source redshift $\sourcez = 0.77$ of LSNe Ia in OM10 \citep{Huber:2020dxc}.
-The corresponding mock light curves are produced assuming the W7 model, where the $i$-band is shown in Figure \ref{fig: example light curve 187 system} and all bands ($ugrizyJH$) together are shown in Appendix \ref{sec:Appendix further bands of mock observation}.
-To calculate magnitudes with observational noise we use Equation (\ref{eq:noise realization random mag including error LSST science book}).
-For the moon phase we assume a configuration where the $i$ band light curve peaks around new moon.
-Further configurations in the moon phases will be discussed in Section \ref{sec: moon phases}.
-To avoid unrealistic noisy data points $m_\mathrm{data,X}$ for our mock system in Figure \ref{fig: example light curve 187 system}, we only take points $m_\mathrm{AB,X}$ brighter than $m_5 + 2 \mathrm{mag}$ into account, before we add noise on top.
+The corresponding mock light curves are produced assuming the W7 model, where the $i$ band is shown in Fig. \ref{fig: example light curve 187 system} and all bands ($ugrizyJH$) together are shown in Appendix \ref{sec:Appendix further bands of mock observation}.
+To calculate magnitudes with observational noise we use Eq. (\ref{eq:noise realization random mag including error LSST science book}).
+For the moon phase we assume a configuration where the $i$-band light curve peaks around new moon.
+Further configurations in the moon phases will be discussed in Sect. \ref{sec: moon phases}.
+To avoid unrealistic noisy data points $m_\mathrm{data,X}$ for our mock system in Fig. \ref{fig: example light curve 187 system}, we only take points $m_\mathrm{AB,X}$ brighter than $m_5 + 2 \mathrm{mag}$ into account, before we add noise on top.
 Furthermore, we assume a two day cadence with a few random gaps.